pxslip/db-studio/docs/extensions/migrations.md

 ---
-description: A guide on how to setup your owns custom Migrations in Directus.
+description: A guide on how to setup your owns custom Migrations in d9.
 readTime: 2 min read
 ---

 # Custom Migrations

-> Directus allows adding custom migration files that run whenever the `directus database migrate:*` commands are
+> d9 allows adding custom migration files that run whenever the `directus database migrate:*` commands are
 > executed.
 All migrations must reside in the `extensions/migrations` folder.

 ## File Name